pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 # Double Ratchet Messages in OpenPGP

-We consider the development of "Perfect" Forward Secrecy (PFS) based on the double ratchet (DR) mechanism.
+We consider the development of Forward Secrecy based on the double ratchet (DR) mechanism.

 ## Motivation

-PFS increases security under the following circumstances:
+FS increases security under the following circumstances:

 1. the adversary captures an encrypted message in transit, and retains a copy,
 2. the user's devices have their copies, and their secret keys,